Winter’s wrath: Bitter cold, no power and a deadly tornado

 In Kansas, where wind chills dropped to as low as minus 30 degrees Fahrenheit (minus 34 degrees Celsius) in some areas, Gov. Laura Kelly declared a state of disaster.

-Most government offices and schools were closed for Presidents Day, and authorities pleaded with residents to stay home.
+Most government offices and schools were closed for Presidents Day, and authorities pleaded with residents to stay home Tuesday as well.
 Louisiana State Police reported that it had investigated nearly 75 weather-related crashes caused by a mixture of snow, sleet and freezing rain in the past 24 hours.

 Air travel was also affected.
-By midmorning, 3,000 flights had been canceled across the country, more than half of them in Texas.
+By midmorning Monday, 3,000 flights had been canceled across the country, more than half of them in Texas.
 At Dallas/Fort Worth International, the temperature was 4 degrees Fahrenheit (-15 degrees Celsius), colder than Moscow.

-More winter weather Tuesday will blast large parts of the South with freezing rain, snow and record cold temperatures, the National Weather Service warned.

 Comments